 }

-Profit.
+That is all there is to it.
 RabbitMQ is extremely easy to get started with.
-I don't imagine that it would take too much effort to write an adaptor for SMQueue to easily change deployed projects to use it without changing their implementation.
-If you do this I'd love to hear about it.
+I suspect it would not take much effort to write an SMQueue adapter for it, letting deployed projects switch message brokers without changing their code.
+If you end up building one, I would love to hear about it.